-MicroEP program management met with Small Group Leaders on August 27, December 15, and May 19 to share best practices, discuss and implement new initiatives among the students, and to gain support among these student leaders to affect these changes.
-New initiatives included volunteering for the semiannual Lake Fayetteville Clean-Up (Oct 17, 2015 and Apr 9, 2016) and sending five microEP student volunteers to the Girls Engaged in Engineering STEM event for grades 4-12 in south Arkansas on Nov 13,14 (sponsored by the UA Women's Giving Circle).
-In spring 2016, in addition to the student presentations of their research to other microEP students at the monthly Research Communications Seminar, the students also gave a three minute elevator pitch.
+MicroEP program management met with Small Group Leaders on May 19, August 9, December 12, to share best practices, discuss and implement new initiatives among the students, and to gain support among these student leaders to affect these changes.
+Initiatives for 2016 included volunteering for the semiannual Lake Fayetteville Clean-Up (April 9), Razorback Regional Greenway Trail Clean-Up (July 23 and November 19), and Butterfield Elementary after school Science Club (September 27 and October 11).
+Also, four students from the Springdale High School Engineering and Architecture were hosted by four microEP students in "Shadow a Grad Student for a Day" events (February 12 and February 19) - two of them are now enrolled as undergraduates at the University of Arkansas.
+Beginning in spring 2016, in addition to the student presentations of their research to other microEP students at the monthly Research Communications Seminar, the students also gave a three minute elevator pitch.
 Besides being a valuable skill for concisely communicating their research to those not familiar with the field, it will also encourage the students to compete in the Three Minute Thesis competition which is now sponsored by the University of Arkansas Graduate School and International Education.